nicktehrany/website/website/content/notes/IN4391 Distributed Systems Notes/Non-Functional.md

 As most systems use a queue for storing tasks before they can be executed, queuing theory can be used for measuring the performance of a system with the arrival time, start time, end time, wait time, etc.

-One of the modern metrics is elasticity which is the degree to which a system adapts to workload changes that adapting resources dynamically depending on the needs.
+One of the modern metrics is elasticity which is the degree to which a system adapts to workload changes that adapt resources dynamically depending on the needs.

 ### Gustafson's Law of Weak Scaling

-For any problem that we look at, we look at the relationship between smaller and larger jobs, the communication overhead is almost the same, therefore if we exploit more parallelism for larger jobs, the sequential parts stay constant and additional resources are only used for larger lobs and the speedup comes from the sequential portion.
+For any problem that we look at, we look at the relationship between smaller and larger jobs, the communication overhead is almost the same, therefore if we exploit more parallelism for larger jobs, the sequential parts stay constant and additional resources are only used for larger jobs and the speedup comes from the sequential portion.

 ### Evaluating Performance Metrics